Setup Scheduler

 View the solution on GitHub at https://github.com/tethysplatform/tethysapp-dask_tutorial or clone it as follows:

-git checkout -b setup-scheduler-solution setup-scheduler-solution-4.2
+git clone https://github.com/tethysplatform/tethysapp-dask_tutorial.git cd tethysapp-dask_tutorial git checkout -b setup-scheduler-solution setup-scheduler-solution-4.3